 8. Vocational nurse

-A licensed vocational nurse earns about AU$50,000 per year and spends about a year obtaining qualifications.
-LPNs and LVNs provide primary patient care and work closely with RNs and doctors.
+A licensed vocational nurse earns about AU$50,000 per year and spends about a year obtaining qualifications such as ACLS certificates that can be obtained online.
+LPNs and LVNs provide primary patient care and work closely with registered nurses and doctors.

 9. Interpreter or translator